 FTD is relatively generous with special offers, but that doesn't compensate for overwhelmingly negative online reviews for late or no-show deliveries.

 A massive market presence, however, is no guarantee of a happy customer base.
-In FTD reviews posted at Reseller Ratings, the average six-month score from 28 reviews was a measly 0.27 out of 10.
-More than 200 "lifetime" reviews at the site are equally critical, with only about 5 percent of the FTD reviews considered "positive."
+In FTD reviews posted at Reseller Ratings, the average six-month score from 224 reviews was a measly 0.83 out of 10.
 Consumers generally express dissatisfaction with a range of customer service measures, including shipping and delivery, refunds/exchanges, and pricing.
 One FTD review tells of having ordered a bouquet of calla lilies for a funeral that arrived when promised but were frozen solid; another reports the company unilaterally cancelled an order because the requested item was unavailable; and a third writes of being told that the delivery was left at an incorrect address because no one was home, an assertion the FTD review insists was impossible.
 And while some reviews concede the company tries to make good with refunds or second deliveries, they consider the damage done irreparable.

 On the other hand, FTD offers a variety of products.
 It's easy to add stuffed animals and chocolates to an order of flowers and the company's wide reach facilitates same-day delivery across the country.
 FTD has also begun offering some unique flowers, such as the FTD College Rose collection that features multi-color roses to match a football team's colors.
 The website is easy to navigate, letting customers quickly home in on which bouquet to order and how it might be upgraded.